tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 Stepping away is advice that can be given in all sorts of situations, including preparing for code review feedback.
 When you receive feedback on something you just worked on, it is more difficult to receive it objectively than something you worked on days or even hours ago.

 Stepping away can be as simple as checking chat notifications after you've pushed your code.
 However, it is more powerful to have physical separation.
 As silly as it may sound, I have found that actual, physical space helps me feel less attached to my code.
 This can be something quick like refilling your drink or longer like taking a walk.
-You want to create space between yourself and the code you are soliciting feedback on.
+You want to create space between yourself and the code for which you are soliciting feedback.
 Even if you're skeptical, next time your code is ready for a review, try going for a walk.
 I think when you come back, you will see your code through a new lens.

-This process of stepping away doesn't block reviews from getting done.
-If your team primarily does asynchronous reviews, you can push your code, request reviews, and step away.
-If your team does synchronous reviews, you can find and schedule a future time that works for the reviewer before taking your break.

 ### Review your code first

 This may sound similar to the concept of self-deprecating humor - make fun of yourself before anyone else can.
-However, the intention is not to beat others to the punch, but instead to **change your relationship with your code**.
-You want to shift from the creator's mindset to the reviewer's mindset to change how you are thinking about the code you wrote.
+However, the intention is not to beat others to the punch.
+Instead, you want to review your changes to **change your relationship with your code**.

+Your goal should be to review your code just like you would anyone else's.
+To do this, you want to shift from the creator's mindset to the reviewer's mindset.

 The creator's mindset is protective of the code and attached to the choices made.
 It went through the difficult journey of getting to the solution and may have a hard time seeing other options.

 On the other hand, the reviewer's mindset lacks the baggage of the journey.
 It comes in open for anything.
 This openness can lead to seeing improvement opportunities that you become blind to as the creator.

-You should review your code just like you would anyone else's.
-By getting into the same "mode" as when reviewing a teammate's code, you trigger your brain to shift mindsets.
+By getting into the same "mode" as when reviewing a teammate's code, you trigger your brain to shift mindsets and change how you are thinking about the code you wrote.

 One of the easiest ways to shift mindsets is to start reviewing other people's code.
 Shifting into the reviewer's mindset for code you didn't write is significantly easier than for code you did.
 Then, once you are in the reviewer's mindset, it becomes easier to maintain it, even when shifting to code that you _did_ write.
 To take advantage of this, rather than going straight into reviewing your code, review an open pull request your team may have first.